JAAR91/TIC-TAC-TOE/README.md

 >Setup by  following the installation instructions below :
 * Open your terminal and locate on the folder you want to clone the repository.

+## How to Start the Game

+- >After running the Setup right above

+- >On the console type bin/main.rb

 ## Game rules

 ```